Unparalleled experience in the development of unique oral dose delivery systems

 Director, Drug Product Development

-Nathan Dormer, Ph.D., is the Director of Drug Product Development at Adare Pharma Solutions and is responsible for pharmaceutical development activities at Adare’s Lenexa, KS and Philadelphia, PA facilities, where he supports a team of formulation scientists and analysts.
+Nathan Dormer, Ph.D., is the Senior Director of Drug Product Development & Site Leader at Adare Pharma Solutions and is responsible for pharmaceutical development activities at Adare’s facilities, supporting a team of formulation scientists and analysts.
 He is a pharmaceutical scientist and bioengineer by training, with more than 16 years of experience developing microsphere-based solid oral and parenteral/implantable dosage forms in academic, innovator, and CDMO settings.
 Dr. Dormer earned his B.S. in Chemical Engineering and his Ph.D. (w/Honors) in Bioengineering from The University of Kansas while receiving NIH-sponsored Pharmaceutical Biotech Training.

 Contact Me